ngozinwogwugwu/nwodb/README.md

 - to deserialize, there's a gotchya: if there's any garbage data, python will complain.
 That's why I include the function `get_first_non_ascii_byte()`, so that we can limit our deserialization for the *name* and *email*

 - [the commit](https://github.com/ngozinwogwugwu/nwodb/commit/4c1402337e1b98faae31439b161f07d2ae63f900)

+## Part 6 - Cursor
+First of all, I'm going to refactor again.
+Let's create a separate `Row` class.
+This will handle everything we were dealing with in `utils` (serialize/deserialize/print row), so we can also get rid of the `utils` file.

+Now let's add a `cursor` class.
+The cursor is a bookmark, and we use it to keep track of where we are for inserts and selects.
+This means that we can move a lot of the functionality from the `table` class to the `cursor` class (like `get_row` and `get_row_page`)

 # Tools